Closure operators on dcpos: Two convex geometries associated with a dcpo

-Therefore, if $P$ is a~dcpo or a~default-enabled poset, then the closure operator $\widedt{\clsys_P}$ on $\Pow\negtinysp P$ is convex \emph{because} it is acyclic, in view of Proposition~\ref{prop:generd-Lemma8-3.23-in-LT-STA-2}.
+Therefore, if $P$ is a~dcpo or a~default-enabled poset, then the closure operator $\widedt{\clsys_P}$ on $\PowP$ is convex \emph{because} it is acyclic, in view of Proposition~\ref{prop:generd-Lemma8-3.23-in-LT-STA-2}.
 This proves again the first halves of Proposition~\ref{prop:dcpo-P==>(P,clsysP)-(P,dcclsysP)-convex-geoms} and Proposition~\ref{prop:P-dfltenab-==>(P,clsysP)-(P,dcclsysP)-convex-geoms}; but the original direct proofs of those halves were markedly simpler, so one can be excused for not seeing the point of the new proofs that go the roundabout way through acyclicity.
 However, Corollary~\ref{cor:P-dcpo-or-dfltenab==>clsysP-acyclic} is of independent interest.
-For example, the part of the corollary about default-enabled posets is the special case of Lemma~4.3 in Ranzato~\cite{ranzato} for a~default-enabled poset, which (\ie, the special case) is then used in the proof of Theorem~5.2 in~\cite{ranzato}.
+For example, the dcpo part of the corollary, partnered with Proposition~\ref{prop:properts-equiv-to-<=-beig-funnel-for-clop}, is a~special case of Lemma~4.3~in~\cite{Ranzato-CCPOFCL-1999}, and this special case is then used in the proof of~Theorem~5.2 in~\cite{Ranzato-CCPOFCL-1999} which is about a~poset that satisfies the ascending chain condition and is therefore (trivially) a~dcpo.